 IN A NUTSHELL:

 I am the mother of five incredible sons.
-I’ve been married for twenty-six years and look forward to many more.
+I’ve been married for twenty-seven years and look forward to many more.
 My educational background includes a bachelor of science in sociology and psychology from the University of Houston, and a special education teacher certification from A&M University.
 Additionally, I hold certifications as a Reiki Master/Practitioner and as a Thetahealer Practitioner, having completed and mastered Basic and Advanced DNA courses….Lastly, I am a breast cancer survivor, and an avid supporter of early detection mammograms.
 Mine saved my life.

 For those interested in a more in-depth perspective of my background, please continue reading…